davidfrisch/UNIFR_API_EPUCK/docs/examples/communication.rst

 * Here, you will learn how to use the communication for the e-pucks
 * You will learn these functions : **init_client_communication()**, **init_webots_communication()**
-* Optionally, use the webots communication (only with simulated e-pucks)
+* Optionally, use the Webots communication

 Short Exaplanation
 -----------------------

-The communication make it possible to interchange data between the e-pucks and you.
+The communication lets you interchange data between the e-pucks and you.

 .. image:: ../res/LAN_communication.png
     :width: 400